-In some fruits, pericarp is further arranged into one or more seeded segments.
+In some fruits, the pericarp is further arranged into one or more seeded segments.
 Such fruits are schizocarpic fruits.
-In some fruits, pericarp is not observed to be dehisced even after maturing/ripening.
+In some fruits, the pericarp is not observed to be dehisced even after maturing/ripening.
 Such fruits are indehiscent Fruits.

 These are the fruits that develop from the multicarpellary apocarpous ovary.
 It becomes a fruitlet because each carpel is separated from one another in the apocarpous ovary.
 These fruits make a bunch of fruitlets which is known as etaerio.

 - Etaerio of follicles: Each fruit or etaerio is a follicle.
 Eg. Calotropis, Catharanthus, Magnolia -e.
 In calotropis, the stigma is fused or joined in carpellary ovary and ovaries of ovules are separated.
 It means only two follicles are present in etaerio.